ipesek/jsxgraphbook/src/5_2_screencapture.md

 `showScreenshot:true` (and `showNavigation:true`) to the board attributes.

-When the user clicks on the &#x2318; icon, an image containing the construction will appear over the JSXgraph board.
+When the user clicks on the &#x2318; icon, an image containing the construction will appear over the JSXGraph board.
 By right clicking on this image the user can download the image.
 {/lang}